 Should You Try First?

 As you can see from my fantabulous photo above (such talent!) there are a LOT of formulas to choose from.
-So many, in fact, that I would be a poor friend to just send you over to Walmart with a quick “thanks for reading” send off.
+So many, in fact, that I would be a poor friend by ending this with a quick “thanks for reading” send off.

 No sirree-bob.
 That’s not how we do things around here.